Randy Marshall

-Randall Donn Marshall (born December 14, 1946) is an American former professional football defensive end.
+Randall Donn Marshall (born December 14, 1946) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Linfield Wildcats.

 Marshall was born in Oregon City, Oregon, in 1946 and attended Santiam High School in Mill City, Oregon.
-He played college football and basketball at Linfield College in McMinnville, Oregon, and was selected by the Atlanta Falcons in the sixth round (152nd overall pick) of the 1970 NFL draft.
-He appeared in 15 games for the Falcons, two of them as a starter, during the 1970 and 1971 seasons.
-He was inducted into the Linfield Athletics Hall of Fame in 2006.
+He played college football and basketball at Linfield College in McMinnville, Oregon.
+He played for the football team from 1966 to 1969.